Biden tests positive for COVID-19, has 'very mild symptoms'

-WASHINGTON (AP) — President Joe Biden tested positive for COVID-19 on Thursday and is experiencing "very mild symptoms," the White House said, as new variants of the highly contagious virus are challenging the nation's efforts to resume normalcy after two and a half years of pandemic disruptions.
+WASHINGTON (AP) — President Joe Biden tested positive for COVID-19 on Thursday and is experiencing "very mild symptoms," the White House said, as new variants of the highly contagious virus are challenging the nation's efforts to get back to normal after two and a half years of pandemic disruptions.

-She said Biden has “very mild symptoms” and “will isolate at the White House while continuing to carry out all of his duties fully."
-She said Biden has been in contact with members of the White House staff by phone and will participate in his planned meetings at the White House "via phone and Zoom from the residence.”
+Biden’s physician, Dr. Kevin O’Connor, said in a letter that Biden had a runny nose and “fatigue, with an occasional dry cough, which started yesterday evening.”

-The White House released a letter from Biden's physician, Dr. Kevin O'Connor, that said the president has a runny nose and "fatigue, with an occasional dry cough, which started yesterday evening."
+“Folks, I’m doing great.
+Thanks for your concern," Biden tweeted.
+He added that he was “keeping busy!”

 Biden, 79, is fully vaccinated, after getting two doses of the Pfizer coronavirus vaccine shortly before taking office, a first booster shot in September and an additional dose March 30.